Scouting New Fishing Water

 Fishing is one of the best outdoor activities you can experience when visiting new places or your own backyard.
 Scouting New Fishing Water is always a must all year long.

 I had the pleasure to go out on Lake Erie with a good friend Jeff Barkley to explore new waters.
-The smallmouth bass are turning on this fall.
+The smallmouth bass is turning on this fall.

-Bass Fishing Lake Erie has been incredible this season and the bass are moving into 5 to 8 foot of water again as the temperature begins to drop again.
-If the temperature continues to drop, they will continue to move up and aggressively feed again just like spring time.
+Bass Fishing Lake Erie has been incredible this season and the bass is moving into 5 to 8 foot of water again as the temperature begins to drop again.
+If the temperature continues to drop, they will continue to move up and aggressively feed again just like springtime.

 It will continue to get good and we are looking forward to more action in the future.

 If you enjoyed this post with Captain Mark Rose on Lake Erie, you might also enjoy these Pennsylvania Reports .